DockYard-Academy/curriculum/CONTRIBUTING.md

 ## Create A Solutions Branch

 If you are interested in completing DockYard Academy content, create a solutions branch.
-To create a new solutions branch, run the following from the `beta_curriculum` folder in your command line.
+To create a new solutions branch, run the following from the `curriculum` folder in your command line.
 You may replace `2022-10-1` with any branch name.

 ```
 git checkout -B 2022-10-1